HEALTH KWAZULU-NATAL

 Type I diabetes, usually diagnosed in childhood, is a disease whereby the body's own immune system attacks and kills the cells in the pancreas which produce insulin, leaving a person's body without insulin, and unable to regulate its blood sugar levels.

 Type II diabetes is a disease that results when the body's cells become resistant to insulin.
-In Type II diabetes, unlike in Type I, insulin is still produced by the body; it just isn't used correctly.
+In Type II diabetes, unlike in Type I, insulin is still produced by the body; it just isn't used appropriately.

 How would I feel or know if I have Diabetes?